Go Programming Notes

 strings.Split(s, " ") // Split string

-strings.Fields(s) // Split on whitespace
+strings.Fields(s) // Split on whitespace (handles multiple spaces)

 strings.Join(slice, " ") // Join with separator